-Ping pong vs table tennis is an issue that confuses almost everyone.
-Some say that the sport is given two names, others argue over the seriousness of the game decides the name, and some point out the differences in the way both of the games are played.
+Ping pong vs table tennis is an issue that confuses almost everyone if they are exactly the same game or not.
+Some say that the sport is given two names, others argue over the seriousness of the game decides the name, and some point out the differences in how these two sports are played.

 What is Table Tennis?

 Before we go into detail, we should explain what table tennis, in its simplest form, is.
-As Merriam-Webster defines table tennis, a game resembling tennis that is played on a tabletop with wooden paddles and a small hollow plastic ball.
+As Merriam-Webster defines, it’s a game resembling tennis that is played on a tabletop with wooden paddles and a small hollow plastic ball.

-Table tennis began in the late-1800s when upper-class Victorians played it as an after-dinner amusement.
+Table tennis is an olympic sport began in the late-1800s when upper-class Victorians used to play it as an after-dinner amusement.

-Later, it got combined with the attempts of bringing lawn tennis, indoors, and, due to a surge in the popularity of lawn tennis, table tennis also became highly popular.
-Table tennis is mostly played indoors but also played outdoors, recreationally.
+Later, it got combined with the attempts of bringing lawn tennis, indoors, and, due to a surge in the popularity of lawn tennis, table tennis games also became highly popular.
+It is mostly played indoors but also played outdoors, recreationally.

 What is Ping Pong?

-Ping-pong is a game identical to table tennis, as defined, that is played in a much more informal and social setting (although there are various variations, including the well-known game of beer pong, of course).
+Table tennis and Ping-pong are quite identical to each other, and the words table tennis and ping pong are often used synonymously by amateurs.
+However, ping pong sport is played in a much more informal and social setting mostly by garage players (although there are various variations, including the well-known game of beer pong, of course).

 While not everyone will agree with these distinctions, individuals who like to play the more social game of ping pong may make some minor alterations.